TheNathanSpace/SpotifyPlaylistRanker/README.md

 2. Create the `.env` configuration file (see below section).
 3. Start the app with `docker compose up`.

+`compose.yaml` has some network stuff that you probably want to remove because I set it up specifically for my server.

 ### `.env` Configuration File

-Create a `.env` file on the same level as `docker-compose.yaml` and set the required variables.
+Create a `.env` file on the same level as `compose.yaml` and set the required variables.
 This file will be mounted into the Docker container

 Required variables: